Introduction

 🎯 What does this module do?

-The Sitemap module lets you retrieve and update the sitemap of your OneEntry project - a structured list of all pages on your website used by search engines to index your content efficiently.
+The Sitemap module lets you retrieve and (re)generate the sitemap of your OneEntry project - a structured list of all pages used by search engines to index your content efficiently.

-Think of it as your SEO foundation - a sitemap tells search engines which pages exist, how often they change, and their relative importance, helping Google, Bing, and other crawlers discover and index your content faster.
+A sitemap tells search engines which pages exist, helping Google, Bing, and other crawlers discover and index your content faster.
+Generation is triggered explicitly via updateSitemap(body); getSitemap() returns the list of generated sitemap URLs.

 ✨ Key Concepts